MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

     :::image type="content" source="images/uefi-config-uefi-pw.png" alt-text="Screenshot showing screen to build UEFI DFI Package.":::

 8. Upon successful creation of the package, the Configurator displays the last two characters of your certificate's thumbprint.
-You need these characters when you import the configuration to Surface Hub 3.
+You need these characters when you import the configuration to Surface Hub.

-## Physically secure Surface Hub 3
+## Physically secure Surface Hub

 Physical security is as crucial a tool as digital security.
 Devices like the Surface Hub in public conference rooms can be susceptible to physical damage or tampering.
 To protect Surface Hub, consider the following steps: